-Leaving the Thames, you turn off the tar seal to bump along the gravel to the end of the road 13km away, where you’ll find the Kauaerangi Valley Information Centre.
+Leaving the Thames, you turn off the tar seal to bump along the gravel to the end of the road 13km away, where you will find the Kauaerangi Valley Information Centre.
 Open every day, here you can watch a video about kauri logging, read all about the area, get advice, supplies, and refreshments, and use the facilities.
 There's a campground too.
 Kauri dieback precautions should be taken at the boot-washing station provided.

-Take the sidetrack first to the modern and comfortable Pinnacles Hut to claim your bunk and leave your heavier gear — or, if you prefer to camp, there's the Dancing Campsite near here too, where you’ll see the partially restored remains of the second biggest dam in the valley.
+Now you start to climb along a ridge, giving you long views down valleys and across to the Pinnacles themselves, spiky and volcanic, and your target for the day.
+Take the sidetrack first to the modern and comfortable Pinnacles Hut to claim your bunk and leave your heavier gear.
+Or, if you prefer to camp, there's the Dancing Campsite nearby, where you will see the partially restored remains of the second biggest dam in the valley.

 Back down at the hut, it's time to enjoy the facilities and the company of like-minded people as you reward yourself with a well-earned meal and an early night.
 In the morning, you can return the same way, or branch off to complete a loop by taking the alternative route back along the Billygoat Track.
-You’ll see the falls from the top this time, and understand why that route was abandoned by the loggers since dropping the logs over the high waterfall made them splinter uneconomically.
-You’ll see trestle bridges along this route too, where trams were used to transport the logs.
-One of the bridges, now collapsed, was 160m long.
+You will see the falls from the top this time, and understand why that route was abandoned by the loggers since dropping the logs over the high waterfall made them splinter uneconomically.
+Finally, back at the Visitor Centre, you can take off your boots and start to relish your memories of this brilliant walk.

-Reasonably fit walkers should allow 8 hours return for the day trip, while the less energetic are advised to walk 3 hours to the hut and stay overnight.
+- Reasonably fit walkers should allow 8 hours to return for the day trip, while the less energetic are advised to walk 3 hours to the hut and stay overnight.
 The summit is a further 40 minutes away.